 Legg Mason has over a century of experience in identifying opportunities and delivering astute investment solutions.
-As of 31 March 2018 we manage A$982 billion across a broad mix of equities, fixed income, alternatives and multi-asset strategies.
+As of 30 June 2018 we manage over A$1 trillion across a broad mix of equities, fixed income, alternatives and multi-asset strategies.
 Listed on the New York Stock Exchange, our company is headquartered in Baltimore USA and employs more than 3300 employees in 39 offices around the world including both Melbourne and Sydney.
 Visit www.leggmason.com.au to learn more.

 Latest sponsor articles